jamesbvaughan/sendsms-python/readme.md

 ```bash
 $ pip install sendsms
 ```
-Before using sendsms, you must provide Twilio credentials in a configfile.
+Before using sendsms, you must provide Twilio credentials in a config file.
 You can get free credentials for personal use at https://www.twilio.com/try-twilio
+The config file must be placed at `~/.config/sendsms/config`.